Nations close to deal on U.N. arms trade treaty: envoys

 Several U.N. diplomats predicted Washington would vote yes.

-The National Rifle Association, a powerful U.S. pro-gun lobbying group, opposes the treaty and has vowed to fight to prevent its ratification if it reaches Washington.
+The National Rifle Association, a powerful U.S. pro-gun lobby, opposes the treaty and has vowed to fight hard to prevent its ratification if it reaches Washington.
 The NRA says the treaty would undermine domestic gun-ownership rights.

 The chief British delegate, Ambassador Joanne Adamson, said the new draft treaty has many improvements over earlier drafts.

 "These (improvements) include inclusion of ammunition in the scope of the treaty, a new article on preventing diversion of arms, and strengthened section on exports which are prohibited," she said.
 "Human rights are at the heart of this text."